git-emran/DevNotes/Neovim/Learn-Neovim.md

 ##### Navigation:

-- Moving `<-` with B - to backward word by word
+- Moving backward with `B` - Move around a sentence backward with b
-- `v a w ` to select around a around
+- `v a w ` to select around a word + command to execute around a word.
+- Similarly `v i w` + command to execute inside the word
 - Shift + v to select the entire line
 - ` v a t` to select around a `<tag>`